iterative/dvc.org/public/static/docs/command-reference/repro.md

 If specific [DVC-files](/doc/user-guide/dvc-file-format) (`targets`) are omitted, `Dvcfile` will be assumed.

+`dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get data files, intermediate or final results.

 By default, this command recursively searches in pipeline stages, starting from the `targets`, to determine which ones have changed.
 Then it executes the corresponding commands.<br/> Note that DVC removes cached <abbr>outputs</abbr>
 before running the stages that produce them.

-`dvc repro` does not use `dvc fetch`, `dvc pull`, or `dvc checkout` internally to get data files, intermediate or final results.
-It actually regenerates and overwrites all the <abbr>artifacts</abbr> in the <abbr>cache</abbr> (unless the `--no-commit` option is used), and updates the hash values of changed dependencies and outputs in the corresponding stage files.
+It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless the `--no-commit` option is used), and updates the hash values of changed dependencies and outputs in the corresponding stage files.

 ### Parallel stage execution